Nightwish: 1998–2000: International success with Oceanborn and Wishmaster

-New bassist and symphonic elements (2001–2003)
+2001–2003: Arrival of Hietala and symphonic elements with Century Child

-In 2001, Nightwish recorded a cover of Gary Moore's "Over the Hills and Far Away" together with two new songs ("10th Man Down", unreleased from Oceanborn sessions, and "Away", unreleased from Wishmaster sessions) and a remake of "Astral Romance" (from the Angels Fall First album) with Tony Kakko (Sonata Arctica) singing Tuomas' part.
+In 2001, Nightwish recorded a cover of Gary Moore's "Over the Hills and Far Away" together with two new songs "10th Man Down" and "Away", and a remake of "Astral Romance" (originally from the Angels Fall First album) with Tony Kakko (Sonata Arctica) singing Tuomas' male vocals part.
 This new material was released as their first (and until 2009 the only) EP, Over the Hills and Far Away.

 The record also included guest performances by Tapio Wilska once again on "10th Man Down".
-Nightwish's version of "Over the Hills and Far Away" was well received by fans, becoming a frequent part of the band's live performances, but the other songs never had a great break-through and have not been re-released, with the exception of a live performance of "10th Man Down" on the End of Innocence DVD with Marko Hietala.
-In the same year, they also released (as VHS, DVD and CD) their first live album, From Wishes to Eternity, recorded during a show in Tampere, Finland, on December 29, 2000.
+Nightwish's version of "Over the Hills and Far Away" was well received by fans, becoming a frequent part of the band's live performances, but the other songs never broke through and have not been re-released, with the exception of a live performance of "10th Man Down" on the End of Innocence DVD with Marko Hietala.
+In the same year, they also released (as VHS, DVD and CD) their first live album, From Wishes to Eternity, recorded during a show in Tampere, Finland, on 29 December 2000.

-Soon after the release of Over the Hills and Far Away, Nightwish met what has been described as one of their hardest points as a band.
-The issues centered on the bassist, Sami Vänskä, who had started misbehaving towards the band, according to Holopainen, by missing appointments and failing to take gigs as seriously as the other members did.
+Soon after the release of Over the Hills and Far Away, Nightwish met what has been described as one of hardest points of their career.
+The issues centered on the bassist, Sami Vänskä, who had started misbehaving towards the band, according to Holopainen, by missing appointments and failing to take concerts as seriously as the other members did.
 After the band discussed his behavior with Vänskä several times, without getting any change, everyone simply stopped caring and tensions grew.
 Meanwhile, guitarist Emppu Vuorinen had started complaining about his role in the band, feeling like "a hired gun who would only do what he's asked to".
 According to their music teacher, Plamen Dimov, he and Holopainen have totally different characters, and thus difficulties were expected to arise.
 But Vuorinen was told to stay cool and "bite the bullet", and the problem was never addressed again.

 Later, Holopainen confessed that, at that time, he seriously started thinking about breaking Nightwish up.
-After a gig in Russia, he sent a text message to fellow musician Tony Kakko of metal band Sonata Arctica, telling him that he did not think he had a band any longer, and asking him what plans he had for next year.
-After Nightwish's last gig for the Over the Hills and Far Away tour in 2001, Holopainen called their labels Drakkar and Spinefarm, unofficially declaring Nightwish was over.
-He told them he might produce another album, but he'd never perform another show with the band.
+After a show in Russia, he sent a text message to fellow musician Tony Kakko of metal band Sonata Arctica, telling him that he did not think he had a band any longer, and asking him what plans he had for next year.
+After the Over the Hills and Far Away tour in 2001, Holopainen called their labels Drakkar and Spinefarm, unofficially declaring Nightwish was over.
+He told them he might produce another album, but he would never perform another show with the band.
 The same message was also written on the band's message board.